 How do you say yes to a job offer?

-Once you’ve sorted out any questions with the employer and completed any negotiations, ask for the offer in writing.
-Read it over carefully to ensure all of the details are correct.
-If everything is in order, you can send the email confirming your salary, your job title, start date, and any other agreed upon conditions.
+Once you’ve sorted out any questions with the employer and completed any negotiations, ask for the offer in writing if you haven’t already received an offer letter.
+Read over the offer letter carefully to ensure all of the details are correct.
+If everything is in order, you can send the email confirming your salary, your job title, start date, and any other agreed-upon conditions.
 Be sure to thank them again and express again how much you’re looking forward to joining the team.

 Photo credit: iStock/Tempura